Finding any given 2-factor in sparse pseudorandom graphs efficiently: Introduction

 \subsection{Proof method}

-{Our proof uses} the absorption-reservoir method, {which has been a powerful tool in proving the existence of certain substructures and is }often superior to the aforementioned blow-up lemmas.
-The basic idea of the method is to set up a flexible absorbing structure which creates an extra `legroom' when trying to embed the last $o(n)$ vertices.
+{Our proof uses} the absorption-reservoir method, {which has been a powerful tool in proving the existence of certain spanning structures and is }often superior to the aforementioned blow-up lemmas.
+The basic idea of the method is to carefully define an `absorbing structure' which can contribute to the desired spanning structure in many ways.
+One then finds such an absorbing structure in the host (hyper-)graph and, after putting this to one side, finds almost all of the desired spanning structure in the remainder of the host graph.
+The absorbing structure then provides the flexibility to `clean up' and complete the spanning structure.
 The beginnings of this method date back to the early 90s, but the breakthrough {in} the wide applicability {of these methods, however, was} first established by R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRSz06,RRSz08} in their study of Hamiltonicity in hypergraphs. {There, the method was used to study dense hypergraphs but the methods have since been adapted to other settings (see e.g.~\cite{KO12, ABKP15, ABHKP17}).}

-In his work on spanning trees in random graphs~\cite{M14a}, Montgomery ingeniously wove sparse `robust' bipartite graphs (which we call \emph{sparse templates}) into the absorption-reservoir method.
+In his work on spanning trees in random graphs~\cite{M14a,M19}, Montgomery ingeniously wove sparse `robust' bipartite graphs (which we call \emph{sparse templates}) into the absorption-reservoir method.
 The first use of sparse templates for the absorption in the context of pseudorandom graphs was recently given by the current authors in~\cite{HKMP18}.
-Our approach here builds on the ideas from our paper~\cite{HKMP18}, and introduces for the first time, an efficient version of this new type of absorption.
+Here, we again use this idea and introduce for the first time, an efficient version of this new type of absorption, which may be of independent interest.
 In order to explicitly generate a sparse template we use bounded degree bipartite graphs with strong expansion properties.
 Such graphs are known as \emph{concentrators}~\cite{ACKRRS01,HLW06}.

-We also build upon the {different} absorbing-type argument due to {Nenadov} \cite{Nen18}.
-Our approach combines both arguments, making them constructive by replacing certain nonalgorithmic arguments from~\cite{Nen18} and derandomising additional arguments at various places.
+Our general proof approach here builds on the ideas from our paper~\cite{HKMP18}, derandomising additional arguments at various places and adapting the method to handle different types of $2$-factors.
+In order to deal with triangles we also require a different absorbing-type argument, namely, the argument due to Nenadov~\cite{Nen18}, for which we replace certain nonalgorithmic arguments.